St Mary's Church, Nottingham

 The Church of St Mary the Virgin is the oldest parish church of Nottingham, in Nottinghamshire, England.
-It is the largest church after the Cathedral in the city of Nottingham.
-The church was Grade I listed by the Department for Digital, Culture, Media and Sport as a building of outstanding architectural or historic interest.
+The church is Grade I listed by the Department for Digital, Culture, Media and Sport as a building of outstanding architectural or historic interest.
 It is one of only five Grade I listed buildings in the City of Nottingham.

 It is situated on High Pavement at the heart of the historic Lace Market district and is also known as St Mary's in the Lace Market.
-It is a member of the Major Churches Network, and part of the parish of All Saints', St Mary's and St Peter's, Nottingham.
+It is a member of the Major Churches Network.